keeganwhite/inethi-music-share/README.md

 - Write a bash script to build the system and the related systems from scratch for new users
 - Update the docker-compose file to add the WordPress and database instance
 - Add a chat bot to send artists notifications using a matrix server or something equivalent
+- Write detailed explanation of how to setup the wordpress instance